Back to blog

 ManageHow are risks reduced, monitored, escalated, accepted, or retired after launch?Controls backlog, monitoring dashboard, incident runbooks, audit trail.

-Start With an AI Use-Case Inventory
+Start With An AI Use-Case Inventory

-That last distinction matters.
-An AI tool that summarizes maintenance notes is not the same as a tool that schedules maintenance, blocks a transaction, changes a route, or recommends clinical escalation.
+That distinction matters.
+An AI tool that summarizes maintenance notes is not the same as a tool that schedules maintenance, blocks a transaction, changes a delivery route, or recommends clinical escalation.
 Governance should scale with the system's decision power and harm potential.

-Classify Risk Before You Choose the Architecture
+Classify Risk Before You Choose The Architecture

 Many AI projects choose a model first and design controls later.
 Critical infrastructure software needs the opposite sequence.
 Classify the risk before selecting the architecture, vendor, deployment model, or autonomy level.

-Build Controls Into the Delivery Lifecycle
+Build Controls Into The Delivery Lifecycle

 Release management also needs AI-specific gates.
 A launch decision should confirm that owners signed off, evaluation results are acceptable, human review is in place where needed, monitoring is live, rollback is tested, vendor changes are understood, and incident response teams know what to do when the AI system behaves unexpectedly.

-Data Lineage and Model Boundaries Are Non-Negotiable
+Data Lineage And Model Boundaries Are Non-Negotiable

 Critical infrastructure AI governance depends on knowing where data comes from, what transformations happen, who can access it, how long it is retained, and whether it is suitable for the use case.
 If the data is stale, biased, incomplete, sensitive, or collected for a different purpose, model performance metrics can create false confidence.

 The boundary of the AI system should be explicit.
 If a model only drafts a recommendation, say so.
 If it can trigger an action, name the action.
 If it writes to a production system, record every write path and approval condition.
+The LLM Application Security Checklist is a useful companion for prompt injection, RAG risk, data leakage, tool permissions, and logging controls.

 Human Oversight Must Be Designed, Not Assumed